Home

 I occasionally am asked about barter.
 The answer to whether or not I accept barter is a tricky one, because I'd need to barter for something I'd be spending money on anyways, and also I've had a few barter agreements fall through.
 So, the answer to that question is a decisive "maybe".
 You can try, but please don't be put off and/or offended if I'm not in need of what you have to offer.
 This applies to work/trade offers too, which require me to be around or know what needs doing in advance, which I'm not always good at.

-If you're on the other end of the spectrum and think I should charge more, then you're more than welcome to use the "make a donation" link here to support your humble herbalist.
+If you're on the other end of the spectrum and think I should charge more, then you're more than welcome to use the "make a donation" link at the bottom of the main page to support your humble herbalist.
 I very deeply appreciate it, whether its $5 or $5,000 (I think I'd faint at the latter, but I could be OK with fainting...).

 missed classes...